MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/assign-role.md

 ## Assign user roles

+> [!NOTE]
+> Users can take up to one hour to appear in the Dynamics 365 admin center after the licenses are added in the Microsoft 365 admin center.

 1. Open the [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments), and sign in by using your admin credentials.

 2. If the **Environments** page doesn't appear, select **Environments** in the left pane to open it.